B1TC0R3/s2busb/README.md

 ## Notice

 This script is tailored towards the Flipper Zero and only supports **Rubber Ducky script version 1.0**!
+However, it also supports special Flipper commands like `CTRL-SHIFT`.

 ## Usage